rystsov/mongodb-transaction-example/README.md

 MongoDB returns the number of record affected by the change, so we can check whether our object was updated or update was refused due to a concurrent modification.

-**Let's assume that any of our object has version and any modification to an object is procceeded with respect to that version.
+**Let's assume that any of our object has version and any modification to an object is proceeded with respect to that version.
 Hereinafter I omit that but you should remember that any modification to any object can be refused.**